awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

      --engine aurora-postgresql
    ```

-When the DB instance is available, replication begins from the writer node to the Replica\.
+When the DB instance is available, replication begins from the writer node to the replica\.
 Before continuing, check that the DB instance is available with the `[describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)` CLI command\.

 Your Aurora global database exists, but it has only its primary Region with an Aurora DB cluster made up of a writer DB instance and an Aurora Replica\.
 You can now add a read\-only Aurora DB cluster in a different Region to complete your Aurora global database\.
 To do so, follow the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.